osgi/osgi.enroute.site/_appnotes/resolution-notes.md

 different environments (example: OS specific).
 When creating such production system, the environment may therefore have differences from what was crafted in the different development environments.
-If you were to create a development-time "fixed" resolution for each possible permutation, it would create a LOT of extra work.
+If you were to create a development-time _fixed resolution_ for each possible permutation, it would create a LOT of extra work.
 It also helps to validate that the system is running in a compatible environment.